ztmaimus/Glass-Cannon-HSR-Rules/README.md

 - once you go **"Post TL 60"**, all **"Pre TL 60"** milestones will still need to be completed, but they do NOT grant a banner unlock.
 - **upon completion of a milestone:** one character OR weapon banner unlock of your choice (You CAN hoard banner unlocks as you beat each milestone)
 - If you run out of pulls and die -> Nothing happens.
 You're just at 0 jades and broke kekw.
+- NO Preservation or Abundance path for SU until you beat it without first (you can select the blessings, but not the path)

 | Pre TL 60 (chars lv.
 70)                                 | Post TL 60 (chars lv.
 80)                                           | ANY TL                     |
 | -------------------------------------------------------- | ------------------------------------------------------------------- | -------------------------- |